Piscataway Indian Nation and Tayac Territory

-On January 12, 2012, Maryland Governor Martin O'Malley issued an Executive Order recognizing both the Piscataway Indian Nation and the Piscataway Conoy Tribe as Indian groups under a process established by the General Assembly.
+On January 12, 2012, Maryland Governor Martin O'Malley issued an Executive Order recognizing both the Piscataway Indian Nation and the Piscataway-Conoy Tribe of Maryland as Indian groups under a process established by the General Assembly.
+The Piscataway Indian Nation is not a federally recognized tribe.

 Geography

 The Piscataway Indian Nation inhabits traditional Piscataway homelands in the areas of Charles County, Calvert County, and St. Mary's County; all in Maryland.
 Its members now mostly live in these three southern Maryland counties and in the two nearby major metropolitan areas, Baltimore and Washington, D.C.

 Government

 The most recent hereditary chief of the Piscataway Indian Nation and Tayac Territory was the late Billy Redwing Tayac, prominent in the movement for Indigenous and human rights.
 He was the son of the late Chief Turkey Tayac, a leader in the Native American revitalization movements of the twentieth century.
 He died in September 2021.

 Since Turkey Tayac's death in 1978, two other organized tribal groups have emerged that represent Piscataway people: these are the Piscataway Conoy Tribe, led by Mrs. Mervin Savoy; and the Cedarville Band of Piscataways, led by Natalie Proctor.
 The different tribes have varying perspectives on tribal membership, development, and other issues.